Demetrice Morley

-Demetrice Morley (born July 23, 1987) is an American football defensive back who played in the Canadian Football League and is currently retired.
+Demetrice Morley (born July 23, 1987) is an American former professional football defensive back who played in the Canadian Football League (CFL).
+He played college football at Tennessee.

-High school career
+Early life

 Morley played football at Miami Killian High School in Miami, Florida.
 He was a standout star at defensive back, and was ranked by Rivals.com and Scout.com recruiting services at the number one cornerback in the 2005 recruiting class.
 He also helped Miami Killian to a 6A state championship in 2004.
 Only championship in school history.
 Morley was a part of a Tennessee class that was ranked Top 3 nationally, also featuring Jonathan Crompton, LaMarcus Coker, Rico McCoy, Josh McNeil, among others.

 College career

 Freshman season: 2005

 Morley played for the Vols as a freshman in 2005, backing up Jason Allen.

 Sophomore season: 2006

 Morley started for the Vols following an injury to Inquoris Johnson in the 2nd game of the season against Air Force.
 Morley spent the majority of the time as a strong safety.
 Morley ended the year with 51 total tackles, 2 interceptions and one blocked kick.